SlapBot/slapbot.github.io/documentation/configuration/index.md

 ### Config.ini file

 There will be a config.ini file present with every download of source code, so if you look inside the folder you'll find it named
-"config.ini", this file contains all the configuration related settings, you can open it with simple notepad, text editor or any of your favorite IDEs.
+`config.ini`, this file contains all the configuration related settings, you can open it with simple notepad, text editor or any of your favorite IDEs.
 Inside this file you'll find some predefined settings, where some are set by default while other needs to be filled.So let's go through each division and it's sub-divisions one by one.